a3ceProject/C2BID/README.md

 C2BID

 In this repository, you can find four scripts (features_extract.py, clustering_process.py, history_path.py, prob_model.py, and RRCF.py).
-It also contains a folder with example input and output files.
+We also provide examples of input and output data, available at https://drive.google.com/drive/folders/1OW_IWoQJAfGClLMlgaWLHJ_LDSDy0BER?usp=sharing

 Scripts prerequisites: